zopaj63/input-validation/README.md

 # input-validation

-input validations width pattern attribute in html
+input validations with pattern attribute in html